 This manually operated little box drives a small 12V / 0.5Adc motor and loop tuning capacitor.

-In this version, a 12V 10VA transformer works well.
-Cheaper and cooler.
-Even bridge rectifier Br is a type with low voltage drop and low power loss.
-As the transformer still warms up, even when not loaded, i suggest drilling a few 8mm ventilation holes into the right hand side and the front side of the cabinet.
-Check that from the outside of the cabinet no 230Vac contacts can be toughed.
+As the transformer warms up a little, even when the unit is in stand by, i suggest drilling a few 8mm ventilation holes into the right hand side, and into the front side, of the cabinet.
+Check that no 230Vac contacts could be toughed.